veeso/big-luca-bot/README.md

 3. Get your API key
 4. Set your API key in your environment using the variable `TELOXIDE_TOKEN`
 5. Set your database path in your environment using the variable `DATABASE_URI`
+6. Set the path to `parameters.json` in your environment using the variable `PARAMETERS_PATH`
-6. Set your rsshub url in your environment using the variable `RSSHUB_URL`
+7. Set your rsshub url in your environment using the variable `RSSHUB_URL`
-7. Set your redis url in your environment using the variable `REDIS_URL`
+8. Set your redis url in your environment using the variable `REDIS_URL`
-8. Touch the database file `touch $DATABASE_URI`
+9. Touch the database file `touch $DATABASE_URI`
-9. Run the big-luca bot
+10. Run the big-luca bot

+#### Configure parameters

+You can add custom aphorisms and courses using the `parameters.json` file.
+Default file is located at `config/parameters.json` from the project root folder.

 #### Deploy with heroku